e4e421/2025-env-econ-group4/README.md

 # Introduction

-This is the data report for Environmental Economic module Data report group 4, team member includes **Tanmay Kharmarbha**, **Marvin Lee** and **Wei-Ting Tan**.
+This is the data report for 2025 7QQMM906 Environmental Economic module Data report group 4, team member includes **Tanmay Kharmarbha**, **Marvin Lee** and **Wei-Ting Tan**.
 We choose R as main programming language and GitHub as version control tool.
-All work files are stored and synced via GitHub repository under account of e4e421(Marvin Lee), using .Rmd file as main R code workbook for every member to update to.
+All work files are stored and synced via GitHub repository under account of e4e421(Marvin Lee), using Analysis.R file as main R code workbook for every member to update to.

 ### Tanmay Kharmarbha (Head of technical programming)